oracle-livelabs/oci/gdk-oci-email/03-review-code/review-code.md

 ## Task 1: Review the Application Dependencies

-The build file contain the following dependencies to support OCI Email Delivery.
+The build file contains the following dependencies to enable email support:

 - `micronaut-email-javamail` is mandatory
 - `micronaut-email-template` and `micronaut-views-jte` are optional.
 These two libraries are required when using email templates.